 Now create the lift hole in the middle of the plate.
-Click the cursor on the top center surface of the cover plate (it should turn cyan).
+Click the cursor on the top center surface of the cover plate (it should turn blue).
 Also, select a Top view orientation.
 You might also need to Zoom in to see the center portion better.
-Click the Sketch tab and then select the Sketch icon to get into the sketching mode.
+Click the Sketch Tab and then select the Sketch icon to get into the sketching mode.
 Since the lift hole is symmetric about the origin, you can use a mirror function.
 So start by drawing a vertical Centerline (CL) through the origin.
 Next go to TOOLS - SKETCH TOOLS - DYNAMIC MIRROR.
 There should be short horizontal lines on either end of the centerline you drew.
 Every operation you perform on the right side is duplicated on the left side.
 Now, draw a small Circle to the right side of the centerline.
-Then draw two parallel Lines that start at the centerline and go through part of the circle, as indicated in Figure 1-29.
+Then draw two parallel Lines that start at the centerline and go through part of the circle, as indicated in Figure 1-30.
 Now apply the following inch Dimensions to the sketch geometry.

-Circle Diameter = 0.75 Lateral Dist. from CL = 0.75 Line1 from origin = 0.20 (above) Line2 from origin = 0.20 (below) Circle center = horizontal with origin
+Circle Diameter = 0.75 Lateral Dist. from CL = 0.75 Line1 from origin = 0.20 (above) Line2 from origin = 0.20 (below) Circle center = horizontal with origin just ignore it and answer Yes to proceed with the trim.

 Now Trim the two line pieces that overhang the circle, and then trim the part of the circle between the two parallel lines.
-If you get a warning from SolidWorks about eliminating associated dimensions while you are trimming, just ignore it and answer Yes to proceed with the trim.
+If you get a warning from SolidWorks about eliminating associated dimensions while you are trimming,